Julia Sebutinde: Other posts

 Justice Sebutinde held the position of Chancellor of the International Health Sciences University, in Kampala, from 2008 to 2017.

 Personal life

 Julia Sebutinde is married to John Bagunywa Sebutinde; they have two daughters.

 Sebutinde credited Pastor Gary Skinner of the Pentecostal Watoto Church for having instilled and nurtured in her values of "integrity, honesty, Justice, mercy, empathy, and hard work".
-Like Skinner, Sebutinde is a Christian Zionist.